pjirayu/Classifying-Facial-Attributes-and-Accessories-with-LeNet-Project-based-AI-course-/README.md

 # Environment
-The code is developed using python > 3.6 and training is able on both CPU/GPU.
+The code is developed using python > 3.6 and training is available on both CPU/GPU (selecting for once).

 # Quick Start
 Installation